typescord/prism-media/README.md

 The example above can work with either a native or pure JavaScript Opus decoder - you don't need to worry about changing your code for whichever you install.

 - FFmpeg support (either through npm modules or a normal installation)
-- Opus support (native or pure JavaScript)
+- Opus support (native)
 - Demuxing for WebM/OGG files (no modules required!)
 - Volume Altering (no modules required!)